fuentesdominic/fuentesdominic/README.md

 ## Hi, I'm Dominic 👋

 I'm a software engineer that recently graduated from *General Assembly* Immersive Computer Engineering Program.
-I a hungry learner that has a passion for creating things.
+I'm an eager learner that has a passion for creating things.
 I enjoy working out and watching football every sunday.

 ### Personal Stuff: